Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 Share:

-In this blog, we cover how to use OpenTelemetry to monitor SNMP – you can use the SNMP receiver to ship logs to many popular analysis tools, including Google Cloud, New Relic, OTLP, Grafana, and more.
+In this blog, we cover how to use OpenTelemetry to monitor SNMP.
+The SNMP receiver can ship metrics to many popular analysis tools, including Google Cloud, New Relic, OTLP, Grafana, and more.

 SNMP is a network management protocol used to exchange data between network devices.
 There are three main versions of SNMP, all of which are supported by the SNMP OpenTelemetry receiver.
 The SNMP receiver is most often used to monitor local area devices on the same network, so important signals vary by what kinds of devices appear on the network.
 SNMP is different from other receivers because it requires more specific knowledge of the devices on the network and specific configurations for the metrics to be collected.
 Some data that can be collected from SNMP include: